Store Locator Widget for Website. No-code - Poper

 The complete guide to embedding a store locator on your website

 A store locator is one of the highest-intent surfaces on a multi-location website.
-Visitors who use it have already decided they want to visit; they just need to know which branch is closest and whether it is open.
-Done well, a locator cuts ‘where can I buy this?’ support tickets, lifts in-store footfall from web traffic, and pairs with Google Business Profile to capture Google Local SERP rankings for every city you operate in.
-This guide covers the four decisions that actually matter when you choose a store locator widget in 2026: which map provider to use, how LocalBusiness Schema.org earns you Google Local pack visibility, the privacy-vs-precision trade-off in IP geolocation versus HTML5 Geolocation, and how to import and maintain a 10,000-location dataset without breaking the page.
+Visitors who use it have already decided they want to visit; they just need to know which branch is closest, what its hours are, and how to get in touch.
+A clear locator cuts ‘where can I buy this?’ support tickets and turns web traffic into in-store footfall.
+This guide covers what actually matters when you add a store locator widget in 2026: choosing a layout, deciding between manual entry and a Google Maps place search, keeping opening hours accurate, and making the locator fast and on-brand.

 01